It’s no secret that traveling expenses can add up fast. Flights, hotels, and dozens of other costs can put unnecessary stress on your vacation.

 While insurance is essential, it can also be one of the largest expenses that contribute to the cost of your rental car.
 Here are a few tips to get the best deal possible.

-Use your own insurance: Most car insurance policies have rental insurance built in.
+Use your own insurance: Many car insurance policies have rental insurance built in (at least for domestic rentals).
 If you’re not sure whether a rental car is covered by your policy, talk to your insurance provider.
 If your policy already covers you in rentals, this could be one less expense you need to shoulder yourself.

 Check your credit card company: If you’re paying for your rental car with a credit card, your credit card company might have insurance already built in.
 So be sure to call and check before adding rental insurance.
 If you do use your credit card company’s rental insurance policy, you’ll likely need to pay the entire rental cost up-front.
 Keep in mind this also means you won’t be able to get a refund if you have to cancel.